 The narcissistic sociopath or those on the higher end of the spectrum.
-If you tell them in person it’s over, they usually already know what you’re about to say, from your body language, they will look like they are listening, they just want to pick your words apart, they will stay calm and plotting.
-They’re taking note of your emotions, and they will let you speak.
+If you tell them in person it’s over, they usually already know what you’re about to say.
+From your body language, they will look like they are listening.
+They just want to pick your words apart, to bait you into reaction.
+They will stay calm and plot.
+They’re taking note of your emotions.
+They will let you speak.
 They still find it a massive criticism.
-As they have great control over their inner rage, they will just calculate their next move.
+As they have greater control over their inner rage, they will just calculate their next move.

 You may get.

 “You’ll never find anyone as good as me.”

 “Do you know how lucky you are to have me?”

 “Let’s go away and make it better.
 Where would you like to go.”

 ”I’ll go to counselling.”

 And many more to try and prevent you from leaving.

 They believe that you should feel privileged to be with them, and you’re crazy.